kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 So you're probably already "adept."

 ## Measure and report
+An interesting thing about this architecture is that we can measure requests per second as the program runs.
+I am curious to see how many requests per second one client causes, 10 clients, 100 clients.

+### Average latency per request.
+I am also curious about latency between the systems - we should be looking at ~ 10 ms latency from the server to the client upon which the game is run.
+It will also be interesting to investigate the latency between containers.
+We will need to log all that stuff.

 ### Scaling
 We are going to create lots of test clients to figure out how many simultaneous players we can deal with.
 Additionally, we are going to measure whether there is noticable latency between calls.
-What systems become overloaded as the number of users scales up?
+What components become overloaded as the number of users scales up?

 ## Advantages of this silly approach

 It turns out, this is not horrible!
 I tried to slice up the services to the point of absolute absurdity, but it seems like this builds a fairly good system that can scale to lots of users.

-##